Buying guide

 How to Choose

 Prioritize maneuverability first, then check comfort and stability.
-A doubles racket should help you react quickly on volleys and returns without feeling unstable when the pace comes at you.
+A doubles racket should help you react quickly without twisting too much when pace comes at you.